Variable resistors consist of a resistance track with connections at both ends and a

 by little further change you should swap the connections to the ends of the track.

-If the rheostat is mounted on a printed circuit board you may find that all three
+If a rheostat is mounted on a printed circuit board all three terminals are usually soldered for better mechanical

 This arrangement is normally used to vary voltage, for example to set the switching